Step Into History: Why Pompeii is a Must-See in Italy

 Make the Most of Your Trip

+Visiting Pompeii can be overwhelming due to its size, so plan at least 3–4 hours to explore.
 Comfortable shoes are essential, as the ancient streets are uneven.
 Don’t miss the chance to combine your visit with nearby attractions like Mount Vesuvius, Naples, or the Amalfi Coast.